Doctoral Internship – Fremont

 The goal of this project is to provide outreach to underserved populations in the community to promote healthy behaviors.
 Anchors for this project include developing alliances with individuals and/or systems to improve the lives of those served; providing education and training based on the empirical literature; collecting, analyzing, and presenting relevant outcome data to partnership stakeholders.

-The scope and focus of the projects are site specific, reflecting the unique opportunities available in each community to develop meaningful partnerships.
-Projects are developed in conjunction with the site training director and can take a wide range of forms.
+The scope and focus of the projects reflect the unique opportunities available in each community to develop meaningful partnerships.
+Projects are developed in conjunction with guidance from consortium training faculty and can take a wide range of forms.
 Many Community Partnership Projects entail psychoeducational programs at local high schools or community centers, with emphasis in such areas as mindfulness, stress reduction, parenting education, anger management, or communication trainings.
 Other projects have involved staff consultation at county or non-profit agencies (e.g., homeless shelters, community mental health clinics, prisons, etc.).

 Psychological Assessment